ysabri/GitDrive/docs/index.rst

         using partial resets.
 A partial reset with the right option will effectively undo an add.
 The addOptions param is experimental, ie. not tested at all.
     **2.Branch:**
-        We have two functions from the branch command.
+        We have three functions from the branch command.

         1) *createBranch(repo: Repository, name: string, tip: string)*: Creates a branch, which given a valid name with length less than a 101 characters and a committish tip will